binaryphile/www.minimak.org/pages/index.md

 you spend more time typing these two letters than over half of the rest of the alphabet.
 And third place isn't even really close to these two.

-Good design would say that you'd want these two keys where your fingers don't have to work to reach them.
-You'd probably even want them on different hands to balance things out, perhaps on your strongest fingers since they'll be doing a hefty chunk of your typing.
-But where are these workhorse keys?
-In the home position, where your finger rest?
-Of course not!
-Well, at least they aren't on the same hand.
-Wait, what, they are?
-Well, yes, it seems they are.

 Minimak is supported on Windows.
 Mac and Linux versions are in the works.